davmac314/tosaithe/doc/TSBP.md

 memory (which holds information useful to the kernel, but which may be used by the kernel once it has processed the information), and reserved address ranges.

-Note that the memory map does not include address ranges currently used by CPU-specific devices such as Local APIC and IOAPIC, or MMIO ranges for PCI devices or other devices that the firmware expects the OS to enumerate.
+Note that the memory map does not necessarily include address ranges currently used by devices such as a Local APIC or IOAPIC, or MMIO ranges for PCI devices or other devices that the firmware expects the OS to enumerate.
+If ranges for such devices are present, they will be represented by an entry with type `RESERVED`.

 The `tsbp_mmap_entry` type comprises the following fields: